DeybisMelendez/game-tools/README.md

 ```lua
 vector:toPolar(angle, lenght)
 ```
-Returns the polar coordinate of the vector.
+Set the vector to the polar coordinate.

 ```lua
 vector:abs()
 ```
-Returns the absolute value of the vector.
+Set the absolute value of the vector.

 ```lua
 vector:round(decimals)
 ```
-Returns the vector with `decimals`, 0 or ignore for integer number.
+Set the vector with `decimals`, 0 or ignore for integer number.
 Example: `vector(2.5, 3.4):round() --> vector(3, 3)`

 ```lua
 vector:rotated(phi)
 ```
-Returns the vector rotated by `phi`radians.
+Set the vector rotated by `phi`radians.

 ```lua
 vector:cross(vector)